 This two-day workshop exposes participants to the songs of nearly 100 species and also includes a review of their visual identification features and habitat preferences.
 We cover the various types of sounds that each species produces, from alarm and contact calls, to territorial songs, while addressing the pitfalls of individual variation.
 We also make a special effort to locate as many of the Species at Risk and rare species that are located in the area.

 While it’s unlikely you will remember all of the songs and field identification tips you will be exposed to, you will learn many of the distinctive ones and, most importantly, develop strategies to work out identifications on your own in the future.

 This course also includes instruction on standard field survey methods such as Point Counts and Breeding Bird Surveys, as well as a review of the use and ethics of song playback as a means of locating cryptic species.

-Instructors: This course is led by Andrea Kingsley, Doug McRae, and Ian Shanahan.
+Instructors: This course is led by Andrea Kingsley, and Doug McRae.
 All have been avid birders since childhood and collectively they have decades of field experience working with birds and the various survey techniques that you need in employment and/or research situations.

 Group Size: In order to ensure a high-quality learning experience, group size is limited to 10 people.

 Cost: $195/person (includes HST).
 This fee covers instruction only; food, transportation, park fees, and accommodation are not covered.
 We would be happy to offer local recommendations.